ChristianValery/Immo-Eliza-Estimator/README.md

 3. Modeling (Machine learning);
 4. Deployment.

 The first phase consisted of scraping the website of the famous company [**immoweb**](https://www.immoweb.be/en) to create a relevant dataset of real estate properties in Belgium.
-The data collected were stored in a structured manner into a json file.
+The data collected were stored in a structured manner as a json file.

 In the second phase of the project, the json file was conveted into a pandas DataFrame.
-The latter was cleaned to perform an exploratory data analysis and to make visualizations.
-This work allowed us to better understand the database and the field of real estate.
-So we were better equipped for modeling.
+The latter was then cleaned to perform an exploratory data analysis and to make insightful visualizations.
+This work allowed us to have a better understanding of the database and the field of real estate.
+So we were equipped for modeling.

-The challenge of the third phase was to study different machine learning models and choose the best one for the situation.
+The challenge of the third phase was to study different machine learning models, choose the best one for the situation, and trained it.

-In the fourth and final phase, it was about designing a basic web application and deploying it.
+The aim of the fourth and final phase was to design and deploy a basic web application using the previously trained model.

 In the following, we will detail the work carried out in the last two phases of the project.